SudoKei/Fundamentals_C_Tests/Practice1/README.md

 } STUDENT;

 and the input string consists of segments   “<name>, <mark1>, <mark2>, ... ;“
-for example:   John Smith 4, 2, 5, 3;   James Farmhand, 4;
+for example:   John Smith, 4, 2, 5, 3;   James Farmhand, 4;

 The number of segments is not restricted and the number of marks of a student may be any (but nor 0 pieces).
 The marks are from interval 0...5.
 There is only one space between the components of segments (i.e. after comma and colon)